Aaron-Hsieh-0129/VVMex/docs/developer-guides/bp5-output.md

 dataset.
 Halo exchange after loading uses the per-field overload, for the same CUDA-graph reason the HDF5 reader documents.

-One guard is specific to BP5: because a `.bp` dataset is a directory the writer may be asked to overwrite, `Bp5HistoryWriter` refuses to start when its target resolves to the same path as `restart.source_file`.
-Without it, a resumed run with `overwrite: true` would delete the history it had just read.
+One guard is specific to BP5: because a `.bp` dataset is a directory, replacing the restart source would delete the history just loaded.
+The default `existing_dataset: "error"` refuses that target and `replace` is still rejected when source and target resolve to the same path.
+Explicit `append` instead opens ADIOS2 with `Mode::Append` and `AppendAfterSteps=-1`.
+It is limited to `restart.step_index=-1` and requires `output_initial_step=false`, preserving all existing steps and avoiding a duplicate restart step.
+The BP5 writer's `CurrentStep()` supplies the retained step count for logging and the GrADS TDEF.

-## CPU staging
+## Host staging

-`CpuFieldSource` implements two equivalent routes to the same bytes, selected by `output.bp5.buffer_mode`:
+`CpuFieldSource` implements two routes to the same bytes, selected by `output.bp5.buffer_mode`:

 **Direct** — pass the model's own ghosted `LayoutRight` allocation to ADIOS2 and